vinyldns/vinyldns/modules/docs/src/main/tut/operator/config-api.md

 ```

 ## Default Zone Connections
+VinylDNS has three ways of indicating zone connections:

+1. Global default connection applies to all zones unless overridden by one of the following connections.
+This configuration is required.
+2. Backends allows you to specify zone connection information for an individual zone by choosing a pre-configured zone connection.
+This configuration is optional.
-VinylDNS allows you to specify zone connection information _for each zone_.
+3. Zone level override allows you to specify zone update and transfer connection information _for each zone_.
+More information is in the [Zone Model](../api/zone-model).

 VinylDNS has **2** connections for each zone:

 1. The DDNS connection - used for making DDNS updates to the zone
 1. The Transfer connection - used for making AXFR requests for zone syncing with the DNS backend

-VinylDNS supports the ability to provide _default_ connections, so keys do not need to be generated for _every_ zone.
-This assumes a
-"default" DNS backend.

 VinylDNS also ties in testing network connectivity to the default zone connection's primary server into its API health checks.
 A value
 for the health check connection timeout in milliseconds can be specified using `health-check-timeout`; a default value of 10000 will